yookore/testdocs/Country Service/README.md

 >http://192.168.10.20:8081

 CF IP:
->http://
+> (currently not provisioned for CF)

 All queries are preceded with the server domain and port in the format ``http://<server_ip>:<server_port>``

-The CountryService is able to search a cities from the database returning with their Country and Region/Province; Also able to add/update new Cities which are not available in  database together with their countries and regions.
-And is able to get a list of countries with links pointing to their list of regions and list of regions with links pointing to their list of cities.
+The CountryService is able to search for cities from it's database of cities, returning a city with it's Country and Region/Province.
+It is also able to add new Cities and update existing ones to it's  database (along with the new city's country and region).

 ## Queries